CIS5650-Fall-2025/Project3-CUDA-Path-Tracer/README.md

 2. When we want to implement point light/directional light/spot light

 When light is small in size, it is less likely for a diffused BRDF to gather meaningful light contribution.
-Therefore, each time when light hit a surface, we can consider sample radiance directly from a light in the scene.
+Therefore, each time when a ray hits a surface, we can consider sampling radiance directly from a light in the scene.
 This way of calculating radiance contribution is called direct lighting.

 The direct radiance from different sample point: